Consistent Translations Glossary across R

 The project will follow the following processes:

-1. Development: The R package will be developed using the devtools package.
-The package will be hosted on GitHub and will follow the best practices for R package development.
+1. Development: The R package will be developed using the R package development tools (devtools, testthat, roxygen2).
+It will be hosted on GitHub and will follow the best practices for R package development.

-6. Community engagement: Regular updates will be provided to the R community on the progress of the project through the R Contributor Office Hours.
+3. Community engagement: Regular updates will be provided to the R community on the progress of the project through the RCWG meetings and occasionally through the R Contributor Office Hours.
 Feedback will be sought from the community to ensure that the package meets the needs of the users.

 Tools & Tech